Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Live Nation President / The Guy Who Got Grilled by the Senate

-Sat before the Senate Judiciary Committee after the Taylor Swift fiasco.
+Sat before the Senate after the Taylor Swift fiasco.
 Apologized.
-Explained that the system was 'not ready.'
-Was asked pointed questions by senators quoting Taylor Swift lyrics.
-Maintained that Live Nation is not a monopoly despite controlling 80% of major venue ticketing.
+Said the system 'wasn't ready.'
+Got grilled by senators literally quoting Taylor Swift lyrics at him.
+Still insists Live Nation isn't a monopoly despite controlling 80% of ticketing.
+Bold strategy.

 We apologize to the fans.
 We need to do better.